 It can get surprisingly cold here in winter.
 So make sure to have some warm layers.
 In summer though, those layers will be totally unnecessary.

-You’ll definitely need to download a GPS guided map before you set out to complete the Tahmoor Gorge bushwalk.
+As mentioned, there are different sorts of signage along both of the walks discussed in this guide.
+But, we recommend using a map before you set out to complete the Tahmoor Gorge Loop Track.
 We recommend Wikiloc or AllTrails.
 For those not so prepared, if you’re needing navigation help during the hike and don’t have any phone reception, consider using Maps.me.
 Although you need to have at least downloaded the map of the general area beforehand.

 - Beware of snakes: This is the Aussie bush!
 So there are snakes.
 We’ve been 3 times and have only seen a snake once.
 So make sure you have appropriate hiking gear for the bush.
 This means wearing trousers instead of shorts, even when it’s hot.
 For great tips on hiking hear, read our 66 Items You Must Travel With guide.